 With its Moorish history and Flamenco tradition, Andalucía distinguishes itself culturally and historically from the rest of Spain.
 Make the most of rail holidays to Spain by savouring specialities, such as salmorejo, and indulge in the ever-popular siesta.
 Enjoy exploring this beautiful part of Spain, and bear in mind these few tips to help you enjoy the region as if you were a verdadero Andaluz.
-We've also added in a few essential Spanish phrases to help you on your way (tip: the translations are revealed at the end).
+We've also added in a few essential Spanish phrases to help you on your way.

 'Mañana' is the word to bear in mind when visiting Andalucía.
 The regions' hot summer temperatures are not suited to a busy stress-filled way of life.
 There's no point visiting sunbaked Andalucía with the intention of filling your days to the brim.
 Slow down, enjoy a more relaxed pace of life and immerse yourself in the local culture and traditions of the Spanish desert.

 Everyone's aware of 'Mad dogs and English men', but Andalusians prefer to avoid the midday sun.
 During summer most shops will close between 2 and 5 pm, when the sun reaches its highest temperatures.
 Andalusians spend this time enjoying a relaxed lunch, head to a local bar or restaurant and ask for the menu del dia, this will be locally produced, fresh food for a great price.
 It's typical to spend a few hours savoring lunch, before heading for a quick siesta.
 This is probably the easiest Andalusian tradition for visitors to pick up.